ckaestne/seai/lectures/22_safety/safety.md

 ----
-## Safety Cases: Breakout
+## Exercise: Assurance Case for Recommender

 ![](movie-recommendation.png)

-Build a safety case to argue that your movie recommendation system provides at least 80% availability.
+Build a safety case to argue that your movie recommendation system provides at least 95% availability.
 Include evidence to support your argument.

 ----
-## Safety Cases: Benefits & Limitations
+## Assurance Cases: Benefits & Limitations

 * Provides an explicit structure to the safety argument
 <!-- .element: class="fragment" -->